Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Practical considerations

 \textbf{Which calibration techniques to use for CDML?} CDML depends on the choice of learners for both the nuisance function estimation and the calibration step.
 For the nuisance functions, we recommend following the same guidelines discussed previously.
 For calibration, we suggest following the approach originally outlined in \cite{Lars2024}.
 Specifically, we recommend using gradient-boosted decision trees (GBDT), implemented via the \texttt{xgboost} package in R, to learn the isotonic regression model used for calibration.
 The use of machine learning requires selecting hyperparameters that control the complexity of the resulting model.
 In the case of GBDT, these include parameters controlling the depth of the tree (\texttt{max\_depth}) and the minimum number of observations required in each node (\texttt{min\_child\_weight}), among others.
 In our simulations the hyper-parameters \texttt{max\_depth} and \texttt{min\_child\_weight} were fixed at $15$ and $20$ respectively. \\

 \textbf{Cross-fitting and Donsker conditions.} All of the estimators considered in this work, with the exception of the \texttt{naive} method, require learning nuisance functions from the data.
 The same data used to estimate the requisite nuisance functions is also used to compute the final subgroup-specific treatment effect estimates.
 Employing the same data in this way introduces the risk of overfitting, which can bias the second-stage estimation.
 There are two primary strategies to address this issue: cross-fitting or invoking so-called Donsker conditions.
 In brief, cross-fitting is a sample-splitting technique in which the collected data are divided into subsamples; nuisance functions are estimated on one subsample and used to compute the target quantity on a different subsample, and the results are then averaged.
 For a detailed discussion, we refer the reader to Section 4.2 of \cite{Kennedy2022}.
-Alternatively, one can assume that the class of estimated nuisance functions satisfies a Donsker property — that is, the set of functions has limited complexity, ensuring sufficiently fast empirical process convergence.
+Alternatively, one can assume that the class of estimated nuisance functions satisfies a Donsker property, that is, the set of functions has limited complexity, ensuring sufficiently fast empirical process convergence.
 Under such conditions, it is possible to use the same data for both nuisance estimation and target estimation without introducing overfitting bias.
 For standard GLMs, the Donsker property holds.
 However, for more flexible, data-driven methods, it may not hold, and cross-fitting is therefore recommended.
 When the sample size is sufficiently large, we recommend using cross-fitting to mitigate overfitting bias.
-In contrast, when the sample size is relatively small—such that even using two folds would result in very limited data in each fold, potentially leading to practical positivity violations—we suggest foregoing cross-fitting and instead relying on the Donsker property to justify estimation.
-If the Donsker property does not hold and cross-fitting is not employed, the resulting estimators may suffer from bias, and standard errors or confidence intervals may fail to achieve nominal coverage. \\
+In contrast, when the sample size is relatively small, such that even using two folds would result in very limited data in each fold, potentially leading to practical positivity violations, researchers may consider foregoing cross-fitting and instead relying on the Donsker property to justify estimation.
+If the Donsker property does not hold and cross-fitting is not employed, the usual sufficient conditions for asymptotic linearity are not guaranteed, the resulting estimators may suffer from bias, and standard errors or confidence intervals may fail to achieve nominal coverage, as for example using random forest for which Donsker does not hold.
+Importantly, the practical impact of violating Donsker-type conditions depends on the complexity of the underlying nuisance functions: when the true nuisance models are relatively simple (as in our simulation design), flexible learners may still approximate them well, and thus we would not expect substantial bias; consistent with this, in Section 5.2.1 we do not see much empirical bias.
+This should not be interpreted as evidence that Donsker conditions (or cross-fitting) are unnecessary in general. \\